The SOTA Primary 6 Creative Writing Competition 2020 received a record 1,514 entries from primary schools all across Singapore.

 Administration Office, #05-01,

 Entries must be typed on an A4-sized paper with font-size 12 and double-spaced.
 All entries MUST include the participant's (i) name, (ii) school, (iii) exact number of words and (iv) email address (either individual's or parent's) on the upper left-hand corner of the first page.

-- ALL entries MUST be accompanied with an official entry form.
+ALL entries MUST be accompanied with an official entry form.
 Please click here to download the form.

-- ALL entries MUST be original and written in English.
+ALL entries MUST be original and written in English.
 The submissions must be unpublished and not accepted by any publisher or producer at the time of submission.

-- SOTA retains the non-exclusive, perpetual, world-wide, royalty-free license (with right to sublicense) to keep and use submitted entries for any purpose consistent with the mission of SOTA, including educational, archival and research purposes, and for publicising SOTA or any programme or faculty of SOTA, including derivative works for such purposes.
+SOTA retains the non-exclusive, perpetual, world-wide, royalty-free license (with right to sublicense) to keep and use submitted entries for any purpose consistent with the mission of SOTA, including educational, archival and research purposes, and for publicising SOTA or any programme or faculty of SOTA, including derivative works for such purposes.

-- Entries that exceed the word count of 450 words will be disqualified and unread.
+Entries that exceed the word count of 450 words will be disqualified and unread.
 Title and contact information will not be included in the word count.

-- The submission deadline is 7 February 2020 at 5pm.
+The submission deadline is 7 February 2020 at 5pm.
 Late submissions will not be accepted.

-- Up to 50 finalists will be shortlisted by SOTA's Faculty of Literary Arts and notified by early-March.
+early-March early-April.
 They will be invited to attend a short story writing workshop in mid- to late-March 2020.
 Of the 50 finalists, 3 students will be named the winners.
 The first, second and third place winners will win $500, $350 and $150 in book vouchers respectively.